datarobot-oss/qa-app-streamlit/README.md

 ## Feedback custom metric

+The application uses the association ID from the deployment to match the LLM response with the given feedback.
+Navigate to **Console -> Deployment -> Settings -> Custom metrics** and set the `Association ID` to `message_id`.

 Feedback buttons on LLM responses will only appear if the `CUSTOM_METRIC_ID` environment variable has been set.
 Below is an example of a metric for thumbs up and down, you can add it by navigating to **Console -> Deployment -> Monitoring ->Custom metrics** .

 - Name: Feedback
 - Metric ID: -- Copy this for the runtime parameter --